scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 *5. Fit the model to the real data*

 This is the time we have been waiting for.
-Once we have finalized the design of our model and have tested it on fake data, we are ready to fit it to the real data and get the results.
+Once we have finalized the design of our model and have tested it on synthetic data, we are ready to fit it to the real data and get the results.
 Usually, we focus our attention on a specific quantity of interest to our problem, that is derived from the posterior samples (see our case study in the next section for an example).
 If we are satisfied